jotyGill/privacy-fighter/README.md

 ### Known Inconveniences:
 "I never said it would be easy". ok I said the installation is easy.
-* Firefox opens in minimised window everytime.
-This is due to "privacy.resistFingerprinting" (RPF) protecting screen size which is used in fingerprinting.
+* Firefox's internal window is smaller than usual.
+This is due to "privacy.resistFingerprinting" (RPF) protecting screen size (with letterboxing) in very clever way.
+It provides protections against screen size fingerprinting.
 * You would have to fill google reCAPTCHA multiple times to confirm you are not robot.
 Have you noticed that these days you only have to check the reCAPTCHA box (reCAPTCHA v2) and don't need to fill any reCAPTCHA.
 And now v3 doesn't need any user interaction at all and you don't even know it's there.
-This works because Google already knows exactly who you are (on an average browser setup). **Google reCAPTCHA has become harsh to privacy aware users, you will have to fill it multiple times (3-6 times) and image squares will load very slowly.
+This works because Google already knows exactly who you are (on an average browser setup). **Google reCAPTCHA has become harsh to privacy aware users, you will have to fill it multiple times (3-8 times) and image squares will load very slowly.
 Google is abusing it's powerful position to deter users from using privacy protections [source](https://news.ycombinator.com/item?id=19623001) [discussion](https://github.com/ghacksuserjs/ghacks-user.js/issues/685).** I guess their approach is working when people start believing the problem is with the protection (privacy.resistFingerprinting) and the solution is to not use it [source](https://www.reddit.com/r/firefox/comments/a0dvrh/stuck_in_google_captcha_hell_try_disabling/).
 * The reported time zone is set to UTC by RPF.
 All webapps (e.g your email site) would report UTC time.

 These are the prices we have to pay, if we choose to fight for our privacy.

 ### Troubleshooting
-Breakage would (hopefully very rarely) happen.
+Breakage on some pages may (hopefully very rarely) happen.
+You can just open the sites that break in the 'alternative' Firefox profile.
+That profile is setup to get around any site issues without needing any other browser.
+To open it, visit `about:profiles` in Firefox.
+Under `Profile: alternative`, click `Launch Profile In New Browser`

+Or you can try troubleshooting the issue.

 The steps to troubleshooting are
 1. Disable UblockOrigin on that particular site (by clicking on it's icon then the blue power button) then reload the website and try again.